smalls0098/gobley/README.md

     generateFromLibrary {
         // The UDL namespace as in the UDL file.
 Defaults to the library crate name. namespace = "my_crate"
-        // The name of the build that makes the library to use to generate the bindings.
-The list of the names can be
+        // The Rust target of the build to use to generate the bindings.
+If unspecified, one of the available builds
-        // retrieved with `cargo.builds.names`.
-If not specified, the UniFFI plugin automatically selects a build. build = "AndroidArm64"
+        // will be automatically selected.
+        build = RustAndroidTarget.Arm64
         // The variant of the build that makes the library to use.
 If unspecified, the UniFFI plugin automatically picks
         // one.
         variant = Variant.Debug